ast-fortiss-tum/perturbation-drive/README.md

     gh repo clone HannesLeonhard/PerturbationDrive
     ```

-Create a new virtual environment using Python >= 3.6.
+Create a new virtual environment using Python >= 3.9 (although Python 3.9 is the preferred version).
 This can be done for example via [Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).

 1. Install Micromamba.
 If you currently do not have Micromamba install it and set it up locally.
 2. Create a new environment